Veklury® (remdesivir)

 Mortality1

-The mortality rate by Day 15 was significantly lower in the RDV group than the placebo group (6.7% vs 11.9%; HR: 0.55 [95% CI: 0.36 to 0.83]).
-The mortality rate by Day 29 was numerically lower in those who received RDV than in those who received placebo (11.4% vs 15.2%); this difference did not reach significance (Table 4).
-The ACTT-1 study was not powered to evaluate a difference in mortality in the overall population.
+The mortality rate by Day 15 was significantly lower in the RDV group than the placebo group (6.7% vs 11.9%, respectively; HR, 0.55; 95% CI: 0.36–0.83).
+The mortality rate by Day 29 was numerically lower in the RDV group than in the placebo group (11.4% vs 15.2%, respectively); however, this difference did not reach statistical significance (Table 4).
+The study was not powered to evaluate a difference in mortality in the overall population.

 Mortality Data